wso2/docs-choreo-dev/en/developer-docs/docs/consuming-services/discovering-an-api-devportal.md

-Choreo is a powerful platform that enables developers to create, deploy, and consume services efficiently.
-The Choreo Developer Portal simplifies API discovery and usage, allowing developers to integrate APIs seamlessly into their applications.
+{{ product_name }} is a powerful platform that enables developers to create, deploy, and consume services efficiently.
+The {{ product_name }} Developer Portal simplifies API discovery and usage, allowing developers to integrate APIs seamlessly into their applications.

 This guide is intended for application developers (both internal and external) who wish to consume APIs published in the Developer Portal to build their applications.
 You will learn how to: